 Additionally, Silverstack offers the possibility of saving offload wizard templates.
 These templates can be chosen through the drop down menu on the top right of the Offload Wizard.
 For more information about the templates, please check the article Offload wizard templates.

 After determining your copy destinations and settings, click on ‘Offload’ to register the clips to the library.
 Silverstack will ingest all the metadata from the clips and create thumbnails for them.
 Once that process is complete, the copy and verification job is going to sart.
 All the information about the offload process can be supervised in the Jobs panel.

 - Note: if you just need to create references to video clips in the Project Library and skip the copy and verification process altogether, please check the knowledge base article Adding Clips to the Library (Ingest without Copy).

 Revert to the legacy Offload Wizard

-It’s possible to use the classic multi-step offload wizard from previous Silverstack version by modifying the settings on the Preferences menu.
-On the «General» tab you can select the check box «Use old multi-step Offload Wizard’:
+It’s possible to use the classic multi-step Offload Wizard from previous Silverstack versions by modifying the settings in the application preferences menu.
+On the ‘General’ tab you can select the check box ‘Use old multi-step Offload Wizard’: